 How much space do I need?

-Amazon states that only select titles are available for download.
-In our time browsing the Prime Video selections, every title available to Prime subscribers that we looked at was downloadable.
-Users can count on Amazon originals to be available for download, ostensibly.
-Typically, users can only download videos while in the United States and U.S. territories, although once you’ve downloaded them, you can watch while abroad.
+According to Amazon, only select titles are available for download.
+When we browsed the Prime Video selections, it looked like every title available to Prime subscribers was downloadable.
+Most likely, you can count on all Amazon originals being available for download.
+Note that you can only download videos while in the U.S. and U.S. territories, although once you’ve downloaded them, you can watch them from anywhere.

 How do I delete titles?